 Before the digital age, just about any celebrity was good enough to be an influencer.
 But in contemporary marketing, an influencer needs to have more than just a popular face — they need a sizeable and responsive social media following, too.

 Furthermore, Instagram marketing isn’t just about an internet celebrity taking selfies with your subscription box.
-It’s about tapping into relevant audiences through the trusted personality that gathered them in the first place.
+It’s about tapping into relevant audiences through the trusted personality that brought them there the first place.

 That means your selected Instagram influencer should have an active audience that’s already interested in your products.
 There’s no point working with a fashion blogger if your subscription box is aimed at comic book lovers, for example.